Mexican Inquisition: Allegations of witchcraft and assertions of power

 Sometimes the idea of magic or mystical powers didn't play off Christian concepts of the Devil, but rather played off religious ideas of Jesus and God.
 A woman who could claim a special connection to Christ found herself uniquely able to advance her social and economic position.
 People in her community could come to her for advice and help.
 Many men of greater wealth would wish to spend time with such women to gain insights.
-An example of this is Marina se San Miguel, who was brought before the Mexican Inquisition in 1599.
+An example of this is Marina de San Miguel, who was brought before the Mexican Inquisition in 1599.
 Marina, as a beata (a woman who was beatified), was well known in her neighborhood for experiencing religious raptures and trances in which she communicated with saints and Christ himself.
 For that reason members of her community, "devoted laymen," and even clergy would come to Marina for advice.
 While these experiences at first gained her credibility, Marina's preoccupation with material gain, her involvement in a religious group defined as part of alumbradismo, and her sexual exploits eventually made her a target for the Mexican Inquisition.

 It should be stated that while many women in lower- or middle-class backgrounds were able to use the concepts of magic and satanic pacts as a way to create a sense of power or authority, some women did in fact experience the opposite effect.
 When women would use these magic practices, often they would be so moved by the "evil" of their actions they would turn themselves in through confession, coming before Inquisitors crying in such a way they were frequently forgiven for their crimes.